 Configuring a web load test by hand is one of those tasks that’s just interesting enough to require expertise and just tedious enough to make you resent having it.
-After 25 years of doing it, I decided to teach an AI to do it instead.
+After 25 years of tediously pouring through HTTP headers, I decided to teach an AI to do the work instead.
 Then I built a second system to handle the part nobody enjoys: staring at load test metrics for hours and condensing them into a client report that will almost certainly be read no further than the executive summary.

 Web Performance Load Tester is a 559,000-line Java application that has been in continuous development for over 25 years.
 (I wrote about modernizing the codebase separately.)
 For version 7.0, I built two agentic AI systems that change how users interact with the product.